Engines & Styles

 Chain/Shaft or Belt Drive?

-Most bikes have the power delivered to the rear wheel using a chain.
+Most motorcycle's have the power delivered to the rear wheel using a

-Chains require lubrication and tension adjustment about every 2000 Km
+chain.
+Chains require lubrication and tension adjustment about every 500

 Some riders prefer bikes with a shaft drive which is totally enclosed